abstractqqq/polars_ds_extension/README.md

 # Polars Extension for General Data Science Use

-**Currently not published.
-We will publish once CI is built.
+**Currently in Alpha.
 Feel free to submit feature requests in the issues section of the repo.**

 The goal for this package is to provide data scientists/analysts/engineers/quants more tools to manipulate, transform, and make sense of data, without the need to leave DataFrame land (aka Wonderland).